svilme

 input.close();

-// minDist stores the minimum weight from all nodes to the starting point
+// minDist stores the minimum weights from all nodes to the starting point

 int[] minDist = new int[n];